GustyCube/GustyCube/README.md

  🔭 I’m working on an [EasilyAI](https://github.com/GustyCube/EasilyAI), an AI Code Library, and **AI Code Detector**.

- 🌱 I’m currently learning Swift.
+ 🌱 I’m currently learning Lua.

  👯 I’m looking to collaborate for a **Scratch Compiler**.